 We have established in-house capabilities for the management of our clinical, professional and regulatory affairs.
 Our team develops and manages our clinical trials, prepares regulatory submissions, manages ongoing product-related regulatory responsibilities and manages our medical information call center.
-They were responsible for devising the regulatory and clinical strategy and obtaining FDA approval for Acetadote and are responsible for ongoing development of Caldolor.
+They were responsible for devising the regulatory and clinical strategies and obtaining FDA approvals for Acetadote and Caldolor.